UMM-CSci-3601/intro-to-git/README.md

 If you go to the GitHub repo in the web, you should see your branch in the branch dropdown.
 If you select it you should see your last commit just below that.
-Next to the "Latest commit" label should either be a yellow dot, a green checkmark, or a red x.
+Next to the "Latest commit" label should either be a yellow dot, a green check mark, or a red x.
 These show you the build status of that commit.
 Every time you (or anyone else) pushes to GitHub, we have GitHub Actions set up so they run the JUnit tests against that version of the code.
 The yellow dot means that it's still building and running the code.
-A green checkmark means it's done and everything was great (the code compiled and the tests passed).
+A green check mark means it's done and everything was great (the code compiled and the tests passed).
 A red x means that something bad happened.
 If you click on the symbol, you can get more information, including links to pages with details on, e.g., failed tests.